The New Impostor Syndrome

 - Provide high-level feedback on the plan if I have domain expertise

-- Provide a feedback loop for the AI to self-improve what it's done (tests, browser access, direct access to server logs)
+- Provide a feedback loop for the AI to self-improve (tests, browser access, iOS MCP, server logs)